annihilatorrrr/telegram-channel-subscription-bot/README.md

 The next part is to install in your server the requirements of the bot using `pip3 install -r requirements.txt`.

-Finally, cadding it on all the relevent groups/channels, and talk to the bot to make subscription with them.
+Finally, adding it on all the relevent groups/channels, and talk to the bot to make subscription with them.

 ## notes